nuuuwan/news_lk3_data/README.md

 *2024-06-04 11:01:00* · [`dailymirrorlk`](https://www.dailymirror.lk/top-story/Modis-BJP-may-fall-short-of-majority/155-284059) · `en`

+03.12 PM-  The BJP-led NDA alliance is currently ahead in 280 seats while the Congress coalition defies exit polls by leading in 222.

+So far, official results have been declared on three of 543 seats, with the NDA winning two of them.

 Congress leader Manish Tewari is leading in Chandigarh parliamentary constituency against  BJP's Sanjay Tandon with a margin of over 8,450 votes.

 One of the BJP’s strongest hopes, K Annamalai, is trailing in Tamil Nadu's Coimbatore seat by more than 23,000 votes.